Siaan/COMS4995/docs/source/index.md

  - Sensor Measurement: H
  - Sensor Noise Covar: R

 The input will be in the form of two files.
-An input file for the observations and a yaml file for configurations.
+A .csv  file for the observations and a .yaml file for configurations.
+This can be uploaded on the website in a drag and drop fashion.

 ![Schema](schema.png)

+The algorithm handles everything for you.
+The data is smoothed and compressed to a lower dimension.
+This illustrations displays the smoothing from the red raw observations to the smoothed green curve (top graph).
+The bottom graph shows the decrease in variance in approximations as the number of iterations increases.
 ![](https://raw.githubusercontent.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/master/animations/05_dog_track.gif)